livrenfro/Comparative-Analysis-on-Hybrid-SA-Models/README.md

 *Results*

-The results of my analysis can be found in my senior thesis paper, which is not included in this repository.
-However, the code in this repository can be used to replicate the analysis and generate similar results.
+The results of my analysis can be found in my senior thesis paper, which is included in this repository in the `Report` folder.
+The code in this repository can be used to replicate the analysis and generate similar results.

 *Contact*